Faculty

 Kevin Makati

-Dr. Makati is a cardiologist board certified in general cardiology and electrophysiology.
-He completed his residency at Washington University/Barnes-Jewish hospital and specialty and subspecialization at Tufts University in Boston.
+Dr. Kevin Makati is a cardiologist board certified in general cardiology and electrophysiology.
+He completed his residency at Washington University, School of Medicine/Barnes-Jewish Hospital and fellowships in cardiology and electrophysiology at Tufts University, School of Medicine/Tufts Medical Center.
 He elected to further learn AF ablation under pioneer, Michel Haïssaguerre, in Bordeaux, France after training.
-Dr. Makati has served on the founding board for the BayCare Physician Partners network, Rhythm Section Chairperson, Cardiology Steering Committee, and Adult Congenital Heart Disease Committee.
-In addition to clinical practice, he holds an Associate Professorship at University of South Florida and was a clinical instructor at Washington University and Tufts Medical Center.
-Dr. Makati serves as an invited editor/reviewer for JACC, and JICRM.
-He is active in research as a site principal investigator on multi center trials involving AF ablation, defibrillator therapy, and advanced mapping techniques and co-international investigator of the Hybrid Convergent AF ablation post approval study as well as section editor for several textbooks.
-Dr. Makati and colleagues in Tampa, Florida were among the first investigators to publish outcome data supporting the use of cryotherapy with Convergent Hybrid ablation over a decade ago.
-He continues to research the role of hybrid therapies in the treatment of advanced forms of AF and appendage management with his fellow colleagues and lectures internationally on this unique and emerging field.
+Dr. Makati has served on the founding board for the BayCare Physician Partners network, Rhythm Section Chairperson, Cardiology Steering Committee and Adult Congenital Heart Disease Committee.
+In addition to clinical practice, he holds an Associate Professorship at University of South Florida and is a clinical instructor at Washington University and Tufts Medical Center.
+Dr. Makati serves as an invited editor/reviewer for JACC and JICRM.
+He is active in research as a site principal investigator (PI) on multicenter trials involving AF ablation, defibrillator therapy and advanced mapping techniques and co-international investigator of the Hybrid AF™ Convergent ablation post-approval study as well as section editor for several textbooks.
+Dr. Makati and colleagues in Tampa, Florida were among the first investigators to publish outcome data supporting the use of cryotherapy with Hybrid Convergent ablation over a decade ago.
+He continues to research the role of Hybrid therapies in the treatment of advanced forms of AF and appendage management with his fellow colleagues and lectures internationally on this unique and emerging field.

 Konstantinos Zannis